 The First Vatican Council formally defined the dogma of papal infallibility in 1870.
 Every dogma is revealed by Rabbi Yeshua to his Church, and therefore has always been true.
 The dogmatic constitution quotes proclamations by the Fourth Council of Constantinople (869) proclaimed it.
 The Second Council of Lyons (1274) and the Council of Florence (1442) confirmed it as well.
 The First Vatican Council simply raised it to the level of a dogma by formally defining it.
 When a pope intends to teach by virtue of his supreme authority on a matter of faith or morals to the whole Church, the Holy Spirit preserves him from error.

-The Catholic Church has been governed by 266 popes these past two thousand years New Advent Catholic Encyclopedia: The List of Popes.
+The Catholic Church has been governed by 266 popes these past two thousand years.
 They have proclaimed the Faith with such absolute consistency that only four have even appeared heterodox: St. Callistus (218-222), Pope Liberius (352-366), Pope Honorius I (625-638) and Pope John XXII (1316-1334).
 All were in fact orthodox.